 This part is quite questionable because when it comes to popularity, there is cut-throat competition between the two.
 When it comes to speed, Java programming language is developed from C and C++, therefore, there are many parallels between Java and .NET.
 However, because Java is platform-independent, its code may run everywhere.

-On other hand, .NET provides a general-purpose and easy programming language that includes of carious reusable components, type checking, array limits, garbage collection, and uninitialized variable checks.
+On other hand, .NET provides a general-purpose and easy programming language that includes various reusable components, type checking, array limits, garbage collection, and uninitialized variable checks.
 This increases durability, robustness, and efficiency.
 So, apart from these differences, the performance of .NET and Java is quite comparable and popular.

 |Operating system||Integrable only with Windows operating system||Compatible across all operating systems|